Get the the latest innovations and upgrades regarding gas engines delivered to your inbox each month.

 There are many other manufacturers of gas engines worldwide.
 Some specialize in specific fuels such as liquefied petroleum gas, landfill gas, or wood gas.
 Others focus on certain power ranges or applications such as power generation or stationary applications.

-At PowerUP, we specialize in providing customized solutions in the field of gas engines.
+At PowerUP, we specialize in providing customized solutions in the field of biogas and natural gas engines.
 As a manufacturer-independent service provider, we are uniquely positioned to offer a wide range of spare parts and services for different brands of gas engines – f.ex.
 Jenbacher® and MWM®.

-Our range of services encompasses not only the swift and expert repair of engines, but also services such as performance-enhancing upgrades and condition overhauls to prolong the lifespan of the engines.
+Our range of services encompasses not only the swift and expert repair of engines, but also services such as performance-enhancing upgrades, condition overhauls and advanced control systems to prolong the lifespan of the engines.
 Our expertise across these various brands enables us to offer a high degree of flexibility and adaptability to meet our customers’ specific requirements and challenges.